piqnt/stage.js/README.md

 #### Browser

-Include an appropriate build file from `dist` directory in your HTML page before your application, for example:
+Include an appropriate build file from `dist` directory in your HTML page before your application.
+For example:

 ```html
 <script src="path/to/stage.web.min.js"></script>